 The five-day summer school will consist of a series of lectures that cover the following topics:

 - Citizen science

 The lectures will be complemented by interactive workshops that participants can choose based on their research interests.
-Workshops topics are very diverse and range from workshops aimed at specific research areas (e.g. neuroimaging or preclinical biomedical research) to more general workshops (e.g. introduction to R, Jupyter notebooks and python visualisation).
+Workshops topics are very diverse and range from workshops aimed at specific research areas (e.g. neuroimaging or preclinical biomedical research) to more general workshops (e.g. introduction to R and Python, science communication, reproducible workflows, and preregistration).
 Beyond the lectures and workshops, participants will work, under supervision of the lecturers, on plans for their own projects to increase reproducibility and openness in their current or upcoming research project.

 Interested participants should send a letter of motivation (300 words), a project outline (300 words) and a short CV (2-3 pages).
 The letter of motivation should contain a brief statement how the applicant has applied or intends to apply open research practices in their current work, if any other courses were attended, and what particular challenges were encountered in their work that this summer school addresses.
 The project outline should give a brief overview of future or recently started research projects, in which participants would like to apply open/ reproducible research practices.
 Applicants with projects in any area of empirical research are encouraged to apply.
 If applicants are accepted, we require a signed form from the applicant’s supervisor to show that they will support the use of transparent and reproducible practices in the applicant’s research project.

 Applications should be in a single pdf and adhere to the file format: FIRSTNAME_LASTNAME_APPLICATIONSUMMERSCHOOL.pdf

 The application deadline is 30th of August at midday (GMT).